Willian-Girao/back-propagation-neural-net/README.md

 ## Backpropagation Artificial Neural Network (ANN)

-A standar implementation of a standard back propagation neural network to perform binary classification.
+A standar implementation of a standard backpropagation neural network to perform binary classification.